Quantus-Network/zk-circuits/README.md

 # ZK Circuits

+This repository contains Zero-Knowledge circuits for the Quantus Network, implemented using Plonky2.

+## Project Structure

+This repository is a Cargo workspace organized to clearly separate different circuit implementations and their components.

+-   `common/`: A crate containing shared code, utilities, and common circuit gadgets used by other circuits in the workspace.
+-   `wormhole/`: This directory contains all crates related to the Wormhole bridge message verification circuit.
+    -   `circuit/`: The core Plonky2 circuit definition for Wormhole message verification.
+    -   `prover/`: The prover for the Wormhole circuit.
+    -   `verifier/`: The verifier for the Wormhole circuit.
+    -   `aggregator/`: A circuit for recursively aggregating Wormhole proofs.
+    -   `tests/`: Integration tests for the complete Wormhole circuit.
+-   `voting/`: A separate circuit implementation for a voting system.

 ## Prerequisites

 You can set up your development environment manually or use the provided Nix flake for a reproducible setup.